neuropoly/template/README.md

                 └── sub-03_T2w_label-SC_seg.nii.gz
                 └── sub-03_T2w_label-disc.nii.gz
 ```

 ## Data preprocessing

+This pipeline includes the following steps:

+TODO: remove detials below
+1. Segmentation of SC and disc labeling
+2. QC.
+If seg didn't work, fix SC seg.
+If disc labeling did not work, fix labeling.
+3. `configuration_default.json`: Copy this file and rename it as `configuration.json`.
+Edit it and modify according to your setup.
+4. Extraction of SC centerline, generation of average centerline in the template space, straightening/registration of all spinal cord images on the initial template space.

 ### Install SCT

-SCT is used for all preprocessing steps, including extraction of centerline, generation of average centerline in the template space, and straightening/registration of all spinal cord images on the initial template space.
+SCT is used for all preprocessing steps.
 The current version of the pipeline uses SCT development version (commit `7ead83200d7ad9ee5e0d112e77a1d7b894add738`) as we prepare for the release of SCT 6.0.

 Once SCT is installed, make sure to activate SCT's virtual environment because the pipeline will use SCT's API functions.